cseferlis/OMDSMod4/Homework 3b/Synapse SQL Script, External Table Creation, and Data Visualization/README.md

   - **Step 3: Define Database and External Table**
     - Provide a clear and descriptive name for your database.
-    - Assign a meaningful name for your external table (e.g., `FordCrashesExternalTable`).
+    - Assign a meaningful name for your external table (e.g., `FordExternalTable`).

   - **Step 4: SQL Script Adjustments**
     - When prompted, choose the option **Using SQL Script** for creating the external table.